The largest database of trusted experimental protocols

 Manufactured by Thermo Fisher Scientific

-Sourced in United States, China
+Sourced in United States, Japan, China

 The ABI QuantStudio™ 6 Flex System is a real-time PCR instrument designed for nucleic acid analysis.
 It has multiple sample block configurations and supports a range of sample volumes.
 The system is capable of performing quantitative PCR (qPCR) and other real-time PCR applications.